consueloct/Consuelo-Homework/README.md

 Download and build the .sln file in Visual Studio.

 To test:
-The local database will be empty by default.
+The local database will be empty by default, test in the order described below.
 Build the solution and run it under Visual Studio.

 1. Test Deparments